-The administrator of the ComEd Green Region Grant is Openlands, a non-profit conservation land trust protecting open space in the greater Chicago region for nearly 60 years.
+The administrator of the ComEd Green Region Grant Program is Openlands, a non-profit conservation land trust protecting open space in the greater Chicago region for over 60 years.

-We encourage you to review all available information for the 2023 grant cycle at www.openlands.org/greenregion before starting your application.
-If you are unable to locate an answer to your question on the website, please reach out to the Green Region Grant Administrator at greenregion@openlands.org.
+We encourage you to review all available information for the 2024 grant cycle at https://openlands.org/programs/comed-green-region-grant/ before starting your application.
+If you are unable to locate an answer to your question on the website, please reach out to the Green Region Grant Administrator at green-region@openlands.org.